saqallah/Wiki-Event-Impact-Analysis/README.md

     "event_name_for_latex": "Event Name"  // Replace with the name of the event for LaTeX files.
 }

+Once you've customized the configuration, you can proceed to run the "run_all.py" script to perform the analysis.

 ## Performing Analysis on Extracted Articles

 To analyze the articles extracted from the English Wikipedia editing history, follow these steps: